elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototypal-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In prototypal inheritance, "this" refers to the instance object, allowing access to its properties and methods.
-It enables sharing and reuse of code across objects in a prototype chain.<br />
+It enables sharing and reuse of code across objects in a prototype chain.
   </div>
   </div>
 </details>